Chapter 4755-9 Continuing Education

-(A) Pursuant to division (C) of section 4755.06 of the Revised Code, no person shall qualify for licensure renewal as an occupational therapist or occupational therapy assistant unless the licensee has shown to the satisfaction of the occupational therapy section that the licensee has completed twenty contact hours of continuing education activities within the two year renewal cycle.
+(A) Pursuant to division (C) of section 4755.06 of the Revised Code, no person shall qualify for licensure renewal as an occupational therapist or occupational therapy assistant unless the license holder has shown to the satisfaction of the occupational therapy section that the license holder has completed twenty contact hours of continuing education activities within the two year renewal cycle.

-(1) If the license was valid for a period of twelve months or less, the licensee shall complete ten contact hours of continuing education within the renewal cycle, including one contact hour of ethics pursuant to paragraph (A)(5) of this rule.
+(1) If the license was valid for a period of twelve months or less, the license holder shall complete ten contact hours of continuing education within the renewal cycle, including one contact hour of ethics, jurisprudence, or cultural competence pursuant to paragraph (A)(5) of this rule.
 The category limits contained in paragraph (B) of this rule do not apply if the license was valid for twelve months or less.

 (3) A "contact hour" is one hour spent in a continuing education activity meeting the requirements of this rule.
 Contact hours exclude refreshment breaks, receptions, social gatherings, and meals that do not include an acceptable activity.

 (4) All continuing education activities shall be earned in the two year period immediately preceding the thirtieth day of June of the year in which licensure renewal is required.
 Contact hours may not be carried over from one renewal period to the next.

 (5) license holders shall complete at least one contact hour of ethics, jurisprudence, or cultural competence education per renewal cycle.
 The one hour ethics, jurisprudence, or cultural competence requirement may be fulfilled by completing an acceptable activity outlined in paragraph (B) of this rule that contains at least one hour addressing professional ethics, jurisprudence, or cultural competence.
 In addition, any presentation by the occupational therapy section meets the ethics, jurisprudence, or cultural competence requirement.